Álvaro Obregón Municipality

-Álvaro Obregón is one of the 113 municipalities that make up the state of Michoacán in Mexico.
+Álvaro Obregón is a municipality in the Mexican state of Michoacán.
 It is located north of the state and about 26 km from the city of Morelia.
 It has an area of 162.64 km2 and had a population of 18,696 inhabitants as of 2005.
 The municipality is named in honor of Álvaro Obregón, the President of Mexico from 1920 to 1924.

 The municipality contains 35 localities, which include Álvaro Obregón, Tzintzimeo, El Calvario, Felipe Carrillo Puerto, and Lázaro Cárdenas.